 Now let’s take a look at the technology involved.

 The goal of your sales and marketing channels is to communicate and engage with your prospects and customers to attract them to your website and convert them to paid guests.

 - Media (Photos & Videos)

-This article that breaks down each element of marketing and sales technology.
+This article that breaks down each element of CRM for tour operators and more.

-The goal of your payment and POS system is to automate your administration & manage your business goals.
+The goal of your payment and point of sale system is to automate your administration & manage your business goals.

-This post that breaks down each element of payment and POS technology.
+This post that breaks down each element of accounting software for tour operators and more.

 The goal of your decision support is to help manage your property and staff.

 - Resource Management

 - Access Management